-PIC24F devices also have two interrupt vector tables, located from 000004h to 0000FFh and 000104h to 0001FFh.
-These vector tables allow each of the many device interrupt sources to be handled by separate ISRs.
-A more detailed discussion of the interrupt vector tables is provided in Section 8.1 "Interrupt Vector (IVT) Table".
+PIC24F devices also have two Interrupt Vector Tables, located from 000004h to 0000FFh and 000104h to 0001FFh.
+These vector tables allow each of the many device interrupt sources to be handled by separate Interrupt Service Routines (ISRs).
+A more detailed discussion of the Interrupt Vector Tables (IVT) is provided in Section 8.1 "Interrupt Vector Table (IVT)".